MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/enhanced-people-picker-for-trusted-authentication-method.md

     ```
     Set-SPTrustedIdentityTokenIssuer "ADFS Provider" -ClaimProvider $claimprovider
     ```
-4. Now, customers can start synchronizing profiles into the SharePoint User Profile Application service from the identity provider that are used in the organization.
-So that the newly created claim provider can work on the correct data set.<br/><br/>
+4. You can, now, start synchronizing profiles into the SharePoint User Profile Application service from the identity provider that are used in the organization, so that the newly created claim provider can work on the correct data set.<br/><br/>
-There are two ways to synchronize user profiles into the SharePoint User Profile Application service.
-They are:
+Following are the two ways to synchronize user profiles into the SharePoint User Profile Application service:
     - Use SharePoint Active Directory Import (AD Import) with **Trusted Claims Provider Authentication** as the **Authentication Provider Type** in the synchronization connection setting.
-To use AD Import, refer [Manage user profile synchronization in SharePoint Server](/sharepoint/administration/manage-profile-synchronization).
+To use AD Import, see [Manage user profile synchronization in SharePoint Server](/sharepoint/administration/manage-profile-synchronization).
     - Use Microsoft Identity Manager (MIM).
-To use MIM, refer [Microsoft Identity Manager in SharePoint Servers 2016 and 2019](/sharepoint/administration/microsoft-identity-manager-in-sharepoint-server-2016).
+To use MIM, see [Microsoft Identity Manager in SharePoint Servers 2016 and 2019](/sharepoint/administration/microsoft-identity-manager-in-sharepoint-server-2016).
         - There should be two agents inside the MIM synchronization Manager UX after MIM is set up.
 One agent is used to import user profiles from the source IDP to the MIM database.
 And another agent is used to export user profiles from the MIM database to the SharePoint User Profile Application service.

     During the synchronization, provide the following properties to the UPA service: